hapi-robo/temi-guide/docs/source/network-admin/10_appendix.rst

 .. figure:: assets/images/appendix/homescreen.png
   :alt: Home screen

-  Tap on the Wi-Fi icon in the top left-hand corner to bring up the Wi-Fi network selection menu.
+  Tap on the Wi-Fi icon |wifi| in the top left-hand corner of the screen to bring up the Wi-Fi network selection menu.

 .. figure:: assets/images/appendix/wifi-selection.png
   :alt: Wi-Fi network selection menu

-  Tap on the information icon on the right-hand side of the connected network to bring up the network settings page.
+  Tap on the information icon |info| on the right-hand side of the connected network to bring up the network settings page.

 .. figure:: assets/images/appendix/network-settings.png
   :alt: Wi-Fi network settings page